Code duello: From the Renaissance to the 19th century

 When using swords, the two parties would start on opposite sides of a square twenty paces wide.
 Usually, the square was marked at the corners with dropped handkerchiefs.
 Leaving the square was accounted cowardice.

 The opponents agreed to duel to an agreed condition.
 While many modern accounts dwell heavily on "first blood" as the condition, manuals of honour from the day universally deride the practice as dishonorable and unmanly.
 Far more common was a duel until either one party was physically unable to fight or the physician called a halt.
-While explicit or sustained duels "to the death" were in actuality rare, many duels nonetheless resulted in the death of one or both combatants, because of the wounds sustained and the limited capacities of doctors of the time to treat such wounds effectively; it was not uncommon for wounded participants to succumb to infection, later.
+While explicit or sustained duels "to the death" were in actuality rare, many duels nonetheless resulted in the death of one or both combatants, because of the wounds sustained and the limited capacities of doctors of the time to treat such wounds effectively; it was not uncommon for wounded participants to succumb to infection later.

 When the condition was achieved, the matter was considered settled with the winner proving their point and the loser keeping their reputation for courage.

 Marquess of Queensberry

-Just a few years after it was promulgated, many people wrote rather forcefully that the Irish Code was far too deadly for the necessary business of discovering social positions among the military gentry.
+Just a few years after it was promulgated, many people wrote rather forcefully that the Irish Code was too deadly for the necessary business of discovering social positions among the military gentry.
 Those objecting to the 'Code Duello' included Benjamin Franklin and Queen Victoria, in whose day and realm the duel was already nearly extinct.